 [BidExpress®].

 If the Bidder submits the Bid electronically through [BidExpress®] as a joint venture, in addition to the joint venture signing with the digital signature and unique ID for the joint venture, the Bidder must also submit the signature pages from the Bid Booklet signed by each member of the joint venture, together with a statement the Bidder adds above or with the signatures as follows: “The following joint venture member signatures are for the Bid for the [Insert Project Name] Project submitted by the joint venture through [BidExpress®].
 The signatures are on behalf of each joint venture member and the joint venture and also confirm that the signatory in [BidExpress®] was authorized to submit the Bid on behalf of the joint venture.”
-The Bidder must also email .pdf copies of the signature pages showing the signatures of the joint venture members with the required statement which must be received by [Name, Title of the Agency contact named to receice Bids], at the Agency [Procurement Office at: Agency@emailaddress] before the Closing date and time for the Bid.
-The signature pages with the original signatures must also be mailed or delivered to and received by [Name, Title of the Agency contact named to receice Bids], at the address given in the [Bid Book] as a condition of Award.
+The Bidder must also email .pdf copies of the signature pages showing the signatures of the joint venture members with the required statement which must be received by [Name, Title of the Agency contact named to receive Bids], at the Agency [Procurement Office at: Agency@emailaddress] before the Closing date and time for the Bid.
+The signature pages with the original signatures must also be mailed or delivered to and received by [Name, Title of the Agency contact named to receive Bids], at the address given in the [Bid Book] as a condition of Award.

 As and when applicable, the Contractor shall maintain the certifications required by ORS 279A.107.